ovinc/imgseries/README.md

 `ImgSeries`, `ImgStack`: general image series manipulation
 ----------------------------------------------------------

-See also the notebook with examples and details *ImgSeries.ipynb* in the `examples` folder.
+See also the notebooks with examples and details in the `examples/` folder.

 ```python
 from imgseries import ImgSeries, series